AguaClara/UASB/summer2018report.md

 **_Juan's comments:_** (AG - not a 100% sure I know what sort of image would be helpful here) I think a figure would be very useful here, as it is extremely difficult to understand what's going on without being able to image the reactor

 #### Continuous versus Pulse Flow

-In Spring 2018, when design of the influent system began, the team began by assuming flow into the reactor would be continuous and at a roughly constant rate.
-(This is already a major assumption, as wastewater production will rise in the day and lower at night.)
+When design of the influent system began in Spring 2018, the team assumed flow into the reactor would be continuous and at a roughly constant rate.
+(This is already a major assumption, as wastewater production will generally rise in the day and lower at night.)
 However, doing the initial calculations, this would require a pipe diameter on the order of 10 mm, which would clog easily and create major problems with the flow system.

 During a meeting with Ed Gottlieb, an operator at the Ithaca Area Wastewater Treatment Plant, the idea of a pulse flow system was suggested, which would collect wastewater, then deliver it in larger "pulses" to achieve the hydraulic parameters needed.
 Mr. Gottlieb's two suggested possible methods were: A tipping bucket system or a siphon.